-St Edmund’s are proud to have been accredited the International School Award in previous years.
-This is largely due to our international links and global curriculum work that goes on throughout the school year.
+St Edmund’s are proud to have been re-accredited with the International School Award (July 2021).
+This is largely due to our international links and global curriculum work that goes on throughout the school year,

 We feel that an international curriculum is a very important part of a child’s education.
 It helps to make our children aware of the different cultures in the world and develops an atmosphere of understanding and respect towards those with a different heritage to our own.